Blog

 1:1s provide an excellent opportunity to learn about your VA’s progress, wins, and challenges.
 These also allow you to get to know each other more, giving your assistant confidence in their role and helping you know what makes them tick.

-Just make sure to have a consistent schedule for these check-ins and give your VA a heads-up in case you need to move the meeting to another time.
+Just make sure to have a consistent schedule for these video calls and give your VA a heads-up in case you need to move the meeting to another time.

 Praise in public